eclipse/jifa/site/docs/guide/configuration.md

 ## elastic-worker-idle-threshold

-The idle threshold of `WORKER` nodes in an elastic cluster, in minutes, with a minimum value of 2.
-When a `WORKER` node is idle for more than this threshold, it will automatically stop.
+The idle threshold of `ELASTIC_WORKER` nodes in the cluster, in minutes, with a minimum value of 2.
+When a `ELASTIC_WORKER` node is idle for more than this threshold, it will automatically stop.

 Type: int